yinnyC/Lunch-Chat/github_colab_note.md

 # Github Colaborate Note

-1. git pull
-2. git checkout -b <branchName>
-3. Make your changes
+## How to create a new branch

-4. git add .  {if you det an error try replacing the '.' for the file name }
+If you get an error while running `git add .` try replacing the '.' for the file name.

+    git pull
+    git checkout -b <branchName>
+    Make your changes
+    git add .
-5. git commit -m "message"
+    git commit -m "message"
-6. git push -u origin <branchName>
+    git push -u origin <branchName>

-## Merging it back to main | let Andrea know when you're done
+## Merging it back to main

+let Andrea know when you're done

-1. git checkout main
+    git checkout main
-2. git merge <branchName>
+    git merge <branchName>
-3. git status - to check the changes
-4. git log - will allow you to check all the commits
-5. git commit -m "message"
+    git status - to check the changes git log - will allow you to check all the commits git commit -m "message"
-6. git push
+    git push

+## Other Git Command

-## to see what branches are on the project
+To see what branches are on the project

+    git branch

+To delete a branch, use it after merging

-1. git branch -a  git
+    git branch -d <branchName>